-- Compression Ratio preferences for MG4 include a setting for Multispectral. - For MG4, the Compression Ratio can be set to default to Lossless for RGB, Grayscale, and Multispectral. - Advanced MG4 preference options include the Apply RGB Color Transform to First Three Bands setting that allows you to specify that multispectral files whose first three bands are R, G, and B (in that order) should have this transform run on them.
-(This option is enabled by default.) - Advanced MG4 preference options include two Alpha Source options, one to specify that all pixels are opaque and one to specify that the transparency or nodata value should be automatically detected from the image metadata.
-Using the Transparency Value is enabled by default. - Advanced MG4 preference options include Dynamic Range Metadata Generation options.
-For more information on generating dynamic range metadata, see Dynamic Range Metadata Generation on page 83. - Advanced MG3 preference options include selecting either the 1-pass or 2-pass optimizer.
+- Compression ratio preferences for MG4 include a setting for Multispectral, which by default is set to Lossless, and a Lossless option can be selected individually for RGB and Grayscale. - Advanced MG4 preference options include the Apply RGB Color Transform to First Three Bands setting that allows you to specify that multispectral files whose first three bands are R, G, and B (in that order) should have this transform run on them.
+(This option is enabled by default.) - Advanced MG4 preference options include two Alpha Source options, one to specify that all pixels are opaque and one to specify that the transparency or nodata value should be automatically detected from the image metadata. - Advanced MG4 preference options include Dynamic Range Metadata Generation options.
+For more information on generating dynamic range metadata, see Dynamic Range Metadata Generation on page 87. - Advanced MG3 preference options include selecting either the 1-pass or 2-pass optimizer.